 Once you have a good understanding of the cost associated with building, you should try to understand what it takes to build your tool or manage one internally.

 Whichever path your team chooses, we believe making a decision is way better than taking too long to evaluate alternatives.
-The earlier teams adopt data governance and data discovery tools, the faster that they will be able to trust their data.
+This is because the amount of data accumulated and the requests a data team will recieve only grows with time.
+The earlier that teams adopt data governance and data discovery tools, the faster that they will be able to trust their data.
 Of course, there’s a lot at stake when making decisions about data and the impact it can have on your business.